Topology optimization: Multiphysics problems

-Fluid-structure-interaction
+Fluid-structure interaction

-Fluid-structure-interaction is a strongly coupled phenomenon and concerns the interaction between a stationary or moving fluid and an elastic structure.
-Many engineering applications and natural phenomena are subject to fluid-structure-interaction and to take such effects into consideration is therefore critical in the design of many engineering applications.
-Topology optimisation for fluid structure interaction problems has been studied in e.g. references and.
+Fluid-structure interaction is a strongly coupled phenomenon and concerns the interaction between a stationary or moving fluid and an elastic structure.
+Many engineering applications and natural phenomena are subject to fluid-structure interactions, and taking such effects into consideration is therefore critical in the design of many engineering applications.
+Topology optimization for fluid-structure interaction problems has been studied in e.g. references, and.
 Design solutions solved for different Reynolds numbers are shown below.
-The design solutions depend on the fluid flow with indicate that the coupling between the fluid and the structure is resolved in the design problems.
+The design solutions depend on the fluid flow, which indicates that the coupling between the fluid and the structure is resolved in the design problems.

 Thermoelectric energy conversion

-Thermoelectricity is a multi-physic problem which concerns the interaction and coupling between electric and thermal energy in semi conducting materials.
-Thermoelectric energy conversion can be described by two separately identified effects: The Seebeck effect and the Peltier effect.
-The Seebeck effect concerns the conversion of thermal energy into electric energy and the Peltier effect concerns the conversion of electric energy into thermal energy.
-By spatially distributing two thermoelectric materials in a two dimensional design space with a topology optimisation methodology, it is possible to exceed performance of the constitutive thermoelectric materials for thermoelectric coolers and thermoelectric generators.
+Thermoelectricity is a multi-physics phenomenon which concerns the interaction and coupling between electric and thermal energy in semiconducting materials.
+Thermoelectric energy conversion can be described by two separately identified effects: the Seebeck effect and the Peltier effect.
+The Seebeck effect concerns the conversion of thermal energy into electric energy, and the Peltier effect concerns the conversion of electric energy into thermal energy.
+By spatially distributing two thermoelectric materials in a two-dimensional design space with a topology-optimization methodology, it is possible to exceed the performance of the constitutive thermoelectric materials for thermoelectric coolers and thermoelectric generators.

-3F3D Form Follows Force 3D Printing
+3F3D: Form Follows Force 3D Printing

-The current proliferation of 3D printer technology has allowed designers and engineers to use topology optimization techniques when designing new products.
-Topology optimization combined with 3D printing can result in less weight, improved structural performance and shortened design-to-manufacturing cycle.
-As the designs, while efficient, might not be realisable with more traditional manufacturing techniques.
+The current proliferation of 3D printer technology has allowed designers and engineers to use topology-optimization techniques when designing new products.
+Topology optimization combined with 3D printing can result in less weight, improved structural performance, and shortened design-to-manufacturing cycle, since the designs, while efficient, might not be realisable with more traditional manufacturing techniques.

-Design-dependent loads
+Internal contact

-The direction, magnitude, and location of a design-dependent load alter with topology optimization iterations.
-Therefore, dealing with such loads in a TO setting is a challenging task.
-One can find novel methods to deal with such loads (e.g. pressure load, self-weight, etc) in Refs.
+Internal contact can be included in topology optimization by applying the third medium contact method.
+The third medium contact (TMC) method is an implicit contact formulation that is continuous and differentiable.
+This makes TMC suitable for use with gradient-based approaches to topology optimization.
+Monolithic as well as staggered approaches, which are more common in topology optimization, have been used to create various designs with internal contact.
+Recently, thermal contact has been included in the TMC topology optimization framework.